 3.2 Data

 A final important new data issue that comes with the use of ML models is leakage, or target leakage.
 This occurs when the training data contains information that is not available to the ML model during prediction.
-This information is usually contained in the variables that are used in the model, we will addres these in that section.
+This information is usually contained in the variables that are used in the model, we will address leakage in that specific section.

 Risks: